riboviz/riboviz/docs/developer/testing.md

 $ git clone https://github.com/riboviz/test-data-2.1
 ```

+---

+## Run vignette integration tests

+These assume you have vignette integration test data.
+See [Download vignette integration test data](#download-vignette-integration-test-data) above.

-Run the tests for the workflow (these may take a few minutes):
+Run the integration tests for the workflow (these may take a few minutes):

 ```console
 $ cd riboviz